We’ve got the likes of Steve Jobs and Elon Musk to thank for the popular notion that leadership is somehow an individual talent or character trait.

 The truth is muddier.
 Leadership is complex and contextual, and in any case a leader’s greatest asset is usually the people they lead (it's certainly hard to get much done without them).

-Perhaps when we’re looking at a leader, we should therefore give them some credit for their ability to pick the right people in the first place, explains Simon Calver, former CEO of maternity chain Mothercare and early Netflix-rival LOVEFiLM.
+Perhaps when we’re looking at a leader, we should therefore give them some credit for their ability to pick the right people in the first place, explains Simon Calver, head of investments (ventures) at BGF, and former CEO of maternity chain Mothercare and early Netflix-rival LOVEFiLM.
 Here's what he's learned about getting it right.

 "The easiest thing, especially when you’re the CEO of a start-up, is to focus on the marketing or keeping investors happy, but the most important thing you do as a leader is hiring the right people.

 "When we started off at LOVEFiLM I spent around 30 per cent of my time recruiting, but if I hadn’t done that we wouldn’t have had the capacity to grow and scale the business.

 "Sometimes if you’ve got a gap you need filling, it’s tempting to say that person will do, they’re good enough, they’re a warm body and we need to move on.
 But you’ve got to ensure you keep the quality, values and behaviour bar high.
 Otherwise it ends up being a nightmare – I’ve made some mistakes, recruiting people who weren't right, and it set us back a long period.